Let me begin with brutal honesty — I didn’t immediately fall in love.

 Afterwards we were able to climb up a mountainside to watch the sun set over the river.

 But not before practically plummeting to our deaths on this swing (there are a lot of swings in Ecuador)

 This is the cave of a Shaman that went into the mountainside.
 Now, I don’t fucks with brujeria

 save that for the crazy white people giving testimonials on Paranormal Witness saying the devil be fucking with them at night.
 BITCH! get out the house!
 That ain’t yo kid no’mo’!!! but I do fuck heavy with Instagram.
 So I had to take this picture.
 And no lie — the second I posted it (with the caption: Don’t go looking for the devil, because you’ll find him) my phone went completely dead.
 I had to get a new one when I got back to Jersey.

 The tour ended with an amazing visit to a little family run cacao farm.
 If you don’t know, he’re a little lesson on where your chocolate comes from.

 We sucked on the tart little seeds and then were given a previous batch that had already been cleaned and dried.
-We watched them roast the seeds, which we then helped peel and then grind.
+We watched them roast the seeds, which we then helped peel and grind.
 Then they poured the gushy chocolate onto a plantain leaf and put it aside to harden.
-Okay this was awesome, I think I’m going to immediately buy cacao fruits online and have them shipped
+Okay, this was awesome, I think I’m going to immediately buy cacao fruits online and have them shipped

 chocolate party at my house, bring wine!